Vlčnov: History

+Demographics

 Economy

 Vlčnov is known for viticulture and wine production.
+The municipality lies in the Slovácká wine subregion.

+Transport

+There are no railways or major roads passing through the municipality.

 Culture

 Vlčnov lies in the cultural region of Moravian Slovakia.
-Vlčnov is known for its folklore festival Ride of the Kings which is on the UNESCO Intangible Cultural Heritage List.
+Vlčnov is known for its folklore festival Ride of the Kings, which is on the UNESCO Intangible Cultural Heritage List.
 Its uninterrupted tradition dates back to 1808.
 It is held every year at the end of May.
 The festival is known outside the Czech Republic for its traditional costumes and folklore music.

 Sights

 Northern part of Vlčnov called Kojiny is known for the vineyard buildings of folk architecture – búdy, which are above-ground cellars and presses.
-Vlčnov-Kojiny is protected by law as a village monument reservation.
+Vlčnov-Kojiny is protected as a village monument reservation.

-A landmark of Vlčnov is the Church of St. James the Great, which is an early Gothic building from the 13th century.
+A landmark of Vlčnov is the Church of Saint James the Great, which is an early Gothic building from the 13th century.

 Vlčnov is also known for Home Distillery Museum.
 It was opened in 2010 and is managed by the Museum of Moravian Slovakia in Uherské Hradiště.